luma/menagerie/distributed_systems/replication_and_consensus.md

 #### Terminology

-Different papers tend to use different terminology for the same concepts.
-Below is a mapping of the core Paxos terms to the ones from the previous sections.
+Different papers and techniques tend to use different terminology for the same concepts.
+Below are the terms that Paxos uses.

 * **Proposer**: the coordinator or master
 * **Acceptors**: the cohorts in multi-phase speak
+* **Learner**: learners are advised of results committed by acceptors

 #### Protocol